oelisei/PyPassGenerator/README.md

 # PyPassGenerator
-Simple and efective random password generator
+Simple and effective random password generator

 # Features
 * Set up your passwords with numbers, letters and/or symbols